Kernel-based Joint Independence Tests for Multivariate Stationary and Non-stationary Time Series: dHSIC for joint independence of stationary time series

+We applied dHSIC with shifting to all possible groupings of $d$ phases (for $d=2,3,4$) from the set $\{\phi_1, \phi_2, \phi_\Sigma, \phi_\Delta\}$.
+The phases consisted of time series with length $T=1000$, and we used $S=1000$ shiftings for our bootstrap.
+We found that the null hypothesis of independence could not be rejected for any of the six phase pairs ($d=2$), whereas joint independence was rejected for all four phase triplets ($d=3$) and for the phase quadruplet ($d=4$).
+The rejection of all the 3-way and 4-way joint independence hypotheses, without rejection of any of the pairwise independence hypotheses, thus recovers the ground truth expected structure (Figure~\ref{fig:fig3}B).

-\subsection{Application to climate data}
+\subsubsection{Application to climate data}

-As an illustration of dHSIC for the single realisation time-series, we applied our approach to the PM2.5 air quality data set.
-The data set contains hourly measurements of the Particular Matter 2.5 (PM2.5) recorded by the US Embassy in Beijing between 2010 and 2014.
-The data set is further supplemented by meteorological data from Beijing Capital International Airport~\autocite{liang2015assessing}.
-We first reduced the number of time measurements by taking the average weekly readings of 4 variables, PM2.5, dew point (temperature below which dew can form), temperature and air pressure.
-Non-stationary trends and yearly seasonal effects were removed by differencing of period 1 and period 52, and stationarity was verified by an Adfuller test~\autocite{said1984testing}.
-Unsurprisingly, we find that the null hypothesis of all the independence tests are rejected implying that PM2.5, dew point, temperature and air pressure are all dependent on each other.
+As an application to real-world data, we used the PM2.5 air quality data set, which contains four variables: hourly measurements of the Particular Matter 2.5 (PM2.5) recorded by the US Embassy in Beijing between 2010 and 2014, and three concurrent meteorological variables (dew point, temperature, air pressure) measured at Beijing Capital International Airport~\cite{liang2015assessing}.
+Non-stationary trends and yearly seasonal effects were removed by taking differences of period 1 and period 52 in the averaged weekly data.
+Stationarity of the de-trended series was verified by an Adfuller test~\cite{said1984testing}.
+As expected, we find that the null hypotheses (joint independence) are rejected for all groups of $d=2,3,4$ variables, implying that PM2.5, dew point, temperature and air pressure are all dependent on each other.